 Sue Minter is the Deputy Secretary of the Vermont Agency of Transportation (VTrans), a position she has held since January 2011.
-Sue played a leadership role in the wake of catastrophic flooding from Tropical Storm Irene that ravaged Vermont in August 2011.
+Sue helped lead Vermont’s recovery in the wake of catastrophic flooding from Tropical Storm Irene that ravaged the state in August 2011.
 Following her oversight of VTrans’ successful rebuilding over 500 miles of damaged roads in less than 4 months, Sue was deployed by Vermont Governor Peter Shumlin to be Vermont’s Irene Recovery Officer in January 2012.
 As Irene Recovery Officer she was responsible for implementation of all state recovery efforts, including oversight of federal disaster recovery programs and supporting future resiliency efforts.
 Sue completed her service as Irene Recovery Officer in January 2013 and returned to her job as Vermont’s Deputy Secretary of Transportation.

 Sue was again asked to address disaster response when Colorado was hit with extreme flooding in September 2013.
 Sue lead a team from Vermont to assist the Colorado Department of Transportation’s response effort.
 She is currently supporting Governor Shumlin on President Obama’s Task Force on Climate Preparedness and Resilience.
 Sue co-chairs the White House Task Force Subcommittee on Disaster Recovery and Resilience.

 Sue was elected four times as State Representative in the Vermont legislature from representing the Vermont towns of Waterbury, Duxbury, Huntington and Buel’s Gore.
 She served two years on the House Appropriations Committee and four years on the House Transportation Committee.
 She was selected to be an Aspen Institute Rodel Fellow in Public Leadership (2009-11), and was designated as a 2008 Emerging Political Leader by the State Legislative Leadership Foundation.